mgahsan/ProgrammingAssignment2/SolutionManual.md

 The `makeCacheMatrix` function creates a special "matrix' object that can cache its own inverse matrix.
 The function takes a matrix input 'x' as an  argument and then creates an environment that can both 'produce and cache the inverse of that matrix' and 'retrieve it from memory' if it is already cached.

-The 'Global Environment' created by the function provides the following functionality:
+The list of functions created in the Global Environment' provides the following functionality:

 1. Set the value of the matrix - `set`
 2. Get the value of the matrix - `get`